dalibo/pg_activity/README.md

 displayed.

-What is more, `pg_activity` uses different queries to get :
+What is more, `pg_activity` uses different queries to get:

 *    settings from `pg_settings`
 *    version info using `version()`